pengfeng/ask.py/README.md

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.

+- You can run it on command line or with a GradIO UI.
+- You can also control the output behavior, e.g., extract structured data or change output language, and the search behavior, e.g., say restrict to a specific site or date.
+- You can run it in a cron job or bash script to automate complex search/data extraction tasks.

 We have a running UI example [in HuggingFace Spaces](https://huggingface.co/spaces/leettools/AskPy).

 ![image](https://github.com/user-attachments/assets/0483e6a2-75d7-4fbd-813f-bfa13839c836)